armada-ths/Armada-iOS/README.md

 Accounts
 Add the Apple ID of your developer account.

+To push an  app to App Store you need to have the role of app manager (not just developer)

 ## Project Structure
 ### Core data:
 The database, of exhibitors, is kept up to date with backend with the help of the classes in the data/api directory.
 This means that the exhibitor list completely decoupled from the network and that it can be used offline (as long as the data has been fetched once).
 Currently ETags are used when querying the backend so that old data isn't fetched unnecessarily.
 ### Matching:
 Swiping between pages in the matchmaking view is made possible with the matchDataClass.
 This class holds the information of which view the user is currently interacting with and the selections made in each of the match-making views.
 When swiping left a new view is put on the view-stack and when swiping right the current view is removed from the view-stack.
 Changing the order or adding/removing a view in the Matching section requires hardcoding those views classes.
+On matching interest it's not clear that the view is scrollable (this is an UX issue, but worth righting here).
+The second page ("What are you looking for") is not iPhone X compatible at the moment.
+Page 6 ("How big is your future employer") is on the verge of not being iPhone X compatible.

 ### Events: